tobytwigger/laravel-settings/README.md

 - Quick to set up and use, but powerful enough to scale as your app does.
 - Supports string and class based keys.
-- Supports encryption and storing non-primative values.
+- Supports encryption and storing non-primitive values.
 - User and global settings provided by default.
 - Can add custom types such as a team or organisation.